ExhibitionCurrentFeatured

 Contemporary artist Yoi Kawakubo, based in London (born in Spain in 1979), works across various media including photography, video, and installation.
 Since around 2014, he has been creating a series of works, including field research, that explore the use of nuclear power plants and nuclear technology.
 This exhibition presents a range of Kawakubo’s past works along with new pieces, displayed throughout both the large and small galleries and outdoor spaces of the Maruki Gallery.
 The subtitle “The Garden of 4.5 Billion Years” references the age of the Earth and evokes a time scale beyond human comprehension, which serves as a key concept in understanding the exhibition.

-Since the 2011 Fukushima nuclear disaster, Kawakubo has traveled to the region and conducted experiments where he buried negative film in the soil and unearthed it after a certain period of time.
+Since the 2011 Fukushima nuclear disaster, Kawakubo has travelled to the region and conducted experiments where he buried negative film in the soil and unearthed it after a certain period of time.
 The ten Polaroids displayed in the main gallery document his repeated tests, reflecting his ongoing engagement with the land of Fukushima through artistic practice.
 His new video work, “Slow Violencello” (2024), was filmed primarily in Rokkasho Village, Aomori Prefecture, and features the artist playing the cello in a forest, shot on 16mm film.
 This work draws inspiration from the concept of “Slow Violence”—the idea of a subtle yet inexorable violence that progresses unnoticed and cannot be easily addressed—often associated with environmental issues, forming the central theme of the exhibition.

 Visitors will also recognise elements from the video within the gallery, such as a smartphone displaying a market chart, which resonates with a new painting featuring the stock price of uranium, displayed on a pedestal.
 “Scent” is also part of the media, as Kawakubo notes.
 Essential oils extracted from plants gathered near nuclear facilities in both the UK and Japan are mixed into the paint, contributing to the composition of the paintings.
 Neon works, a signature of Kawakubo’s practice, will also be on display both indoors and in the garden, including a neon sign reading “LEFT IS RIGHT,” with the letters reversed.
 Kawakubo’s neon pieces, which hold self-referential qualities, can be seen in the context of conceptual art lineage, including artists like Joseph Kosuth and Bruce Nauman.
 Additionally, the geopolitical issues of nuclear power plant locations, highlighting the central-peripheral exploitation structure, are linked to the mechanisms of capitalism and colonialism, providing a multilayered framework for the exhibition.
 Pine cones from Rokkasho have sprouted new shoots and are growing in a corner of the museum garden.
 The various temporal scales flowing through the exhibition include the time of artistic practice, longer than a single human life, the time of plants, which often exceeds that, and the approximately 4.5 billion years of uranium-238’s half-life, extending to the age of the Earth.